Riyaz5315/Bank-Management-System/README.md

 - Provides various banking functionalities like balance enquiry, funds transfer, and viewing transaction history, and account closing.
 - Implements object-oriented programming (OOP) for better code management and scalability.
 - Each account has a unique account number.

+### Admin Features
+- Admin can see all Registered Users
+- Only Admin can Delete User Account

 Thank you for using the Bank Management System!
 We hope it helps you manage your bank accounts effectively.